Duties of an executor or administrator

 - Paying debts and expenses: If the deceased person had any debts or outstanding payments, the executor or administrator has to pay them from the estate before distributing the estate.

 - Sharing out the estate: The estate has to be shared with the beneficiaries according to the will (or according to the rules of intestacy) of the deceased person.

 What expenses can I claim from the estate?

 You are not entitled to a reimbursement of your time.
-However, you can pay yourself back any expenses you had to fulfil your duties as personal representative, such as the following:
+However, you can pay yourself back any expenses you had to fulfil your duties as executor or administrator, such as the following:

 - Travel expenses

 - A solicitor who assists you with your role as executor or administrator is entitled to charge for their time.
 These professional costs are paid by the estate.